 The first thing you need to know here is that building in the electric propulsion system has had no impact at all on carriage capacity, all of the batteries and so on being housed out of the way under the floor.
 So yes, we're talking here of exactly the same dimensions and carrying capacity as the internal combustion-engined model In the standard version, that means an overall vehicle length of 4.2m, which means that upon opening the asymmetric rear doors, you'll find a total load volume ranging from 3m3 to 3.5m3, also accessible via a sliding side door.
 The payload is 650kg and the flat floor permits a maximum load length of 2.5m (assuming you're using the fold-flat front passenger seat) and the width between the wheel arches is 1.21m, which enables a euro pallet to be loaded.
 Go for the larger 4.6m-long Maxi variant with an extra 40cm in its wheelbase and you'll boost your carriage capacity up to 4.6m3 and increase your load length to 2.9m - though the payload allowance stays the same.
 If you're looking at this variant and also want the option to be able to carry people, then you can order it in 'Crew Van' form which features a fold-out, three-person, split-folding rear seat..
 As for running costs, well, you won't need me to tell you that this is a very efficient vehicle indeed.
 Depending on how you calculate it (and on the price you're paying for your electricity), plugging in this Kangoo will be between five to ten times cheaper than pouring diesel into it.
 The advantage of having your own 'Wall-Box' charging point is that you can choose to charge at off-peak rates.
 But even if you can't do that all the time, overall, you should be looking at an average outlay of no more than £3 to fully charge this Renault from empty.
 Further good news comes in exemption from London Congestion Charging and of course, electric vehicles have long been exempt from company car tax.
 Finally, maintenance costs via a special 'programmed maintenance' plan will be about 20% less than they would be for a diesel Kangoo.

 So, what do we have here?
-An electric van that's no longer virtual but reality.
-Simple, but highly technologically advanced at the same time and incredibly eco-friendly.
+An electric van that's simple, but highly technologically advanced at the same time and incredibly eco-friendly.
 This 100% electric Renault lets your business take a different route, lowering your overheads and showing your clients that you're fully committed to doing the really responsible thing.
-And doing it right.
+And, with the improved Z.E.40 battery's considerably increased operating range, this model might now be a credible option for businesses who previously couldn't have considered it.
 The adoption of electric power across the automotive spectrum is only going to have a significant environmental effect if it's also adopted by the van segment and in blazing a trail here, Renault should be applauded.
 With government grant assistance, it costs little more than a diesel alternative that in comparison is thirsty, dirty and smelly.
 So if you need a vehicle of his kind - if you're in the market for a compact van and like most businesses today, you've one eye on the bottom line, why wouldn't you buy one of these?
 Answers on a postcard please.....